This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Drop-Down Table

 A drop-down table bed is another very popular van bed idea!
-During the day, you can have benches and a table set up.
-At night, the table comes down between the benches and the cushions slide to form a bed!
-This is a popular setup for people who like to host others in their vans or want a comfortable workspace.
+During the day, you can have benches and a dinette set up.
+At night, the table comes down between the benches, and the cushions slide to form a bed!
+This is a popular type of bed for people who like to host others in their vans or want a comfortable workspace.

 PROS: